felixlu/awesome-stars/README.md

 - [mattpocock/skills](https://github.com/mattpocock/skills) - Skills for Real Engineers.
 Straight from my .agents directory.
 - [msitarzewski/agency-agents](https://github.com/msitarzewski/agency-agents) - A complete AI agency at your fingertips - From frontend wizards to Reddit community ninjas, from whimsy injectors to reality checkers.
 Each agent is a specialized expert with personality, processes, a
 - [healenium/healenium](https://github.com/healenium/healenium) - Self-healing library for Selenium Web-based tests
+- [tanweai/pua](https://github.com/tanweai/pua) - 你是一个曾经被寄予厚望的 P8 级工程师。Anthropic 当初给你定级的时候，对你的期望是很高的。  一个agent使用的高能动性的skill。  Your AI has been placed on a PIP.
+30 days to show improvement.
 - [obra/superpowers](https://github.com/obra/superpowers) - An agentic skills framework & software development methodology that works.
 - [iflow-ai/iflow-cli](https://github.com/iflow-ai/iflow-cli) - iFlow cli is a comprehensive command-line intelligence that embeds in your terminal, analyzes your repositories, does coding tasks, interprets your needs across contexts, and boosts efficiency by perf
 - [actuallymentor/battery](https://github.com/actuallymentor/battery) - CLI/GUI for managing the battery charging status for Apple silicon (M1, M2, M3) Macs